Mat-dp/mat-dp-core/README.md

-# MaDe Core
+# MAT-dp Core
-## *(Ma)terial (De)mand software for analysing emissions reduction potential*
+## *MATerial Demand Projections Model*

-Welcome to the MaDe core.
-This repo represents the core of the MaDe project, which aims to deliver user-friendly and open-access software to study the environmental implications of materials used for building low-carbon systems.
+Welcome to the MAT-dp core.
+This repo represents the core of the MAT-dp project, which aims to deliver user-friendly and open-access software to study the environmental implications of materials used for building low-carbon systems.

 # Concepts